-All surgeries have a risk of complications.
-Understanding these risks and how they apply to you should be part of deciding whether or not to have surgery.
+All surgeries have risks for complications.
+Knowing what these risks are and how they apply to you is part of deciding whether or not to have surgery.

-It is normal to lose blood during hip- or knee-replacement surgery.
-Some people need a blood transfusion during surgery or their recovery in the hospital.
-You are less likely to need a transfusion if you are not anemic (have a low blood count) before surgery.
+It is normal to lose blood during and after hip or knee replacement surgery.
+Some people need a blood transfusion during surgery or during their recovery period in the hospital.
+You are less likely to need a transfusion if your red blood count is high enough before surgery.

 Much of the bleeding during surgery comes from the bone that has been cut.
-A hematoma (bruise) may occur if blood collects around the new knee joint or under the skin after surgery.
+A bruise may occur if blood collects around the new joint or under the skin after surgery.

-You are more likely to form a blood clot during and soon after hip- or knee-replacement surgery.
+Your chances of having a blood clot form are higher during and soon after hip or knee replacement surgery.
 Sitting or lying down for long periods of time during and after surgery will make your blood move more slowly through your body.
 This increases your risk of a blood clot.

 Two types of blood clots are:

-Some problems that may occur after your hip- or knee-replacement surgery include:
+Some problems that may occur after hip or knee replacement surgery include:

-Other problems from hip- or knee replacement surgery can also occur, but these are rare, including:
+Other problems from hip or knee replacement surgery can occur.
+Although they are rare, such problems include: